This article was sponsored by Libratone. For more information on sponsored content, please see our Disclosure Policy.

 One thing I’ve learned living in Scandinavia is that it’s okay to live seasonally, even in your decor.
 As a person who doesn’t enjoy collecting things, I’ve always balked at having separate sets of tableware or decor items for different seasons.
 But there’s something very soothing about making small changes as the weather turns.

 You can start out small: put away you candlesticks and bring out small vases or bowls.
-Exchange your grey living room pillowcases for blue or blush ones, like the Cone Cushions from ferm LIVING.
+Exchange your grey living room pillowcases for blue or blush ones, like the these Cushions from ferm LIVING.

 Some Colors & Knick-Knacks Welcome!